Brightline West: Wildlife crossings

-A 6 foot will keep vehicles away from the rail line along the center divider of Interstate 15.
+A 6-foot-high concrete barrier will keep vehicles away from the rail line along the center divider of Interstate 15.
 This will prevent animals from making what is already a dangerous crossing of the freeway.
 Desert bighorn sheep once thrived in these mountain ranges, though they now face many challenges.
 Wildlife researchers determined that wildlife crossings at Soda, Cady and Clark mountains could help sustain the sheep and other wildlife.

 Under an agreement with Caltrans and the California Department of Fish and Wildlife, wildlife crossings will cross over the freeway and the rail line at the three proposed locations.
 Hundreds of existing culverts and crossings under the Interstate will be maintained or improved.
 Fencing to protect the desert tortoise and to exclude wildlife will be restored or installed as part of the project.

 Brightline West has also pledged to offset its construction-related emission through pilot programs using battery-electric machinery and solar-powered construction offices.